-In Comparison to Northern Europe La Palmas has an excellent sunny climate with guarantees of always being in close proximity to a beach.
-La Palma is one of the most stunning and unspoilt locations of the five main Canary Islands, which is ideal for a relaxing holiday away from all the crowds.
-However the island does tend to have fewer sunshine hours than was is experienced on islands such as Tenerife and Fuerteventura.
+In comparison to Northern Europe La Palma has an excellent sunny climate with guarantees of always being in close proximity to a beach.
+La Palma is one of the most stunning and unspoiled locations of the five main Canary Islands, which is ideal for a relaxing holiday away from all the crowds.
+However, the island does tend to have fewer sunshine hours than what is experienced on islands such as Tenerife and Fuerteventura.
 The maximum amount of daily sunshine in La Palma throughout the year is on average just eight hours, occurring in July and August, with lows of five hours in November, December, and January.
 Climatic conditions are known to vary to quite an extent and also rapidly, as one part of the island can be grey and overcast, an area less than a mile away can be filled with hot sunshine.

-Alike all of the Canary Islands, La Palma remains a perpetual favourite with tourists all year round due to its continuous warm climate and approving sunshine record.
-The island of La Palma takes pleasure in year round high climates, however with thanks to fresh Atlantic coastal breezes that are present at all times of the year, the heat is more bearable.
-The typical weather of La Palma is ideal for water lesuires and sunbathing.
 As the island is situated in the middle on the cool Canary current and the North East trade wind is present all year round, the island features two diverse climatic systems.
 The southern region of the island is typically hot and dry whereas in the north features abundant rainfall showing its beauty throughout unique plant life and vegetation.
 Even though throughout the peak of the its summer months the island remains very hot and dry, annual rainfall throughout La Palma is to some extent higher than what is experienced on other Canary Islands.
 Regardless, the totals throughout the year are generally minimal.
 The month with the highest amount of average rainfall is January with 70mm spread out over the course of eight days throughout the month.
 This average total quickly drops as the year goes on, reaching a low of just 10mm a month, for May through September.
 Rain is extremely rare in the summer months, before beginning to appear in the fall and winter, with totals of 40mm, 60mm, and 50mm in October, November, and December respectively.

 Throughout the coastal areas the weather is constant as temperatures will feature highs of 30ºC or higher due to the arrival of hot dried our air that blows in from the Sahara from June until August.
 Seas temperatures are also warm all year round with very light underwater currents, creating a safe destination for swimmers at any time of the years.
 As the altitude increases more inland the temperatures will noticeably drop, and especially during eruptions of cloud cover can at times feel quite chilly.
 Summer months however, take pleasure in a vast amount of sunshine with over ten hours of daily sunlight and evenings that stay pleasantly warm.